wasp-lang/wasp/web/docs/advanced/jobs.md

   ```

   :::info Type-safe jobs
-  Wasp generates a generic type for each `job` declaration, which you can use to type your `perform.fn` function.
+  Wasp generates a generic type for each Job declaration, which you can use to type your `perform.fn` function.
 The type is named after the job declaration, and is available in the `@wasp/jobs/{jobName}` module.
 In the example above, the type is `MySpecialJob`.

   The type takes two type arguments:
   - `Input`: The type of the `args` argument of the `perform.fn` function.